bertho-zero/react-redux-universal-hot-example/README.md

 The project uses [Jest](https://facebook.github.io/jest/) to run your unit tests.

-To run the tests in the project, just simply run `npm test` if you have `Chrome` installed, it will be automatically launched as a test service for you.
+To run the tests in the project, just simply run `yarn test` if you have `Chrome` installed, it will be automatically launched as a test service for you.

 ## Deployment on Heroku